 Mold infestations on wood within your home are unsightly and, even worse, hazardous to your health.
 The mold on your furniture, floors, or decking can potentially destroy the wood.

-Then once the wood is mold-free, make sure to take preventative measures to protect it from mold in the future.
+It’s imperative to take action as soon as you notice any signs of mold.
+Once the wood is mold-free, take preventative measures to protect it from mold in the future.

 How to Identify Mold on Wood

-Wood is notorious for mold growth as it easily absorbs water — making it a perfect environment for mold to grow (1).
-If you notice patches of black dots, green streaks or white discoloration on your wood surfaces, this is a sign of mold growth.
+Wood is notorious for mold growth as it easily absorbs water, making it a perfect environment for mold to grow (1).
+If you notice patches of black dots, green streaks, or white discoloration on your wood surfaces, this is mold growth.
 You’ll need to take action immediately.